more-rubenwardy/beruben/docs/beruben_specification.md

 |    | If a is 0, go up, else go down
-g    | Gets value from code at (b, a) p    | Puts value c to code at (b, a) t    | Start new thread (see threading) m    | Mutex at code position (b, a) (see threading) n    | Release mutex at code position (b, a) (see threading)
+g    | Gets value from code at (b, a) p    | Puts value c to code at (b, a) l    | Restore the canvas to original value (undo any puts) t    | Start new thread (see threading) m    | Mutex at code position (b, a) (see threading) n    | Release mutex at code position (b, a) (see threading)